jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

     # False is not true
     # False is a boolean

-    # Exceptions seen
-    # AssertionError

-I can see a pattern forming
+:ref:`in Python, the empty list is False and a list with things is True<is a list False or True?>`.
+I can see a pattern.

 -----